Pizza Toppings Under Cheese or Over Cheese? [Why the Order Matters]

 Pizza with Pepperoni Over Cheese

 These fatty meats have enough oils and durability to withstand a hot oven.
-If you put the meats below the cheese, the fat is going to render out and be trapped under the cheese, which adds even more grease and liquid to the pizza, so fatty meats should definitely go on top
+If you put the meats below the cheese, the fat is going to render out and be trapped under the cheese, which adds even more grease and liquid to the pizza, so fatty meats should go on top

 It emphasizes the subtle smokiness and highlights the traces of pepper in the meat when you spread it over the cheese in the high-temperature pizza oven.